Families supporting families in private home education...

 Group Activity Guidelines

 Members who have agreed to and signed the statement form are allowed to lead, coordinate, or host a SOCCO sponsored event or group activity.
 SOCCO sponsored events (including but not limited to field trips, park days, classes and group activities) are ones that are reserved exclusively for its members.
-Grandparents and other extended family members are welcome at SOCCO events as long as they are included in the head count as appropriate.
+Grandparents, relatives, & out-of-town friends are welcome at SOCCO events as long as they are included in the head count as appropriate.
 The behavior and safety of any guest who accompanies a SOCCO member are the sole responsibility of that member.
+Members who invite any guests to a SOCCO event should inform them of the guidelines in advance.

 Members are expected to respect the facilities we use for our group event.
 All equipment (i.e. playground, tables, etc) should be used properly and all litter should be properly disposed of before leaving the facility.
 Members will be asked to assist in the clean-up of the location at every event.
 Members are asked to be thoughtful of other groups who are sharing the use of a facility such as a public park.
 Older kids should be cautious when they are playing on a playground near younger children.
 Members are asked to remind their kids of the importance of respectful conversation in group situations.